verticalcoin/verticalcoin/VNODE.md

     externalip=XXX.XXX.XXX.XXX:54111 ## Replace with your node external IP

 **4.2.**  Create file **vnode.conf** (in 2 folders **~/.verticalcoin** and **~/.verticalcoin/testnet3**) contains the following info:
  - LABEL: A one word name you make up to call your node (ex.
-ZN1)
+VN1)
  - IP:PORT: Your vnode VPS's IP, and the port is always 18168.
  - VNODEPRIVKEY: This is the result of your "vnode genkey" from earlier.
- - TRANSACTION HASH: The collateral tx. hash from the 1000 XZC deposit.
+ - TRANSACTION HASH: The collateral tx. hash from the 3750 VTL deposit.
  - INDEX: The Index is always 0 or 1.

 To get TRANSACTION HASH, run: